Inspire – High potential and gifted education

 - 3–6 Check-In Assessments (Reading, Numeracy, Writing)

-(Used to identify extension pathways and track advanced achievement) - Archery Incursion – physics, focus, technique and challenge.
+(Used to identify extension pathways and track advanced achievement) - Sport Incursion – physics, focus, technique and challenge.

-- Byron Writers Festival (selected students) – high-level literary exposure.
+- Byron Writers Festival – high-level literary exposure.

 - Book Week + Book Parade – creative interpretation and oral language development.